kativureuben/hello-world/README.md

 This is very useful as it is my first full version control tutorial i have taken

-i can see that it is very useful and a must for every develope
+i can see that it is very useful and a must for every developer

+let me just add this line for additional learning on here